 There are a few books that I consider “classics” for advertising.
 Tested Advertising Methods is one of them.

 I can’t remember when I picked up this book to read for the first time.
 It must have been in college — or while I was a disc jockey and radio salesman.

 Today, when I get stuck on a copywriting assignment, I often pick this book up again for inspiration.

 John Caples was born in 1900 and passed away at a remarkable 90 years.
 He began taking writing courses at Columbia and set out on a career in copywriting.
 In 1925, Mr. Caples got a job at Ruthrauff & Ryan, a well-known mail-order company at the time.
 He quickly learned the secret behind mail-order copywriting.
-The Responses from an ad (or letter) will show which ads are successful and not.
+The Responses from an ad (or letter) will show which ads are successful and which are not.
 Today we call this “Direct Response.”

 As a pioneer in the advertising world, he was always looking for ways to improve his craft.
 He spent most of his career writing newspaper and direct mail letters.
 I’m not sure he ever wrote a TV commercial, but his techniques are used today in hundreds of direct-response commercials on cable television.